 sumScore = sum(of score1-score3);

-In addition to this, you could set a value that will be returned in case all values are missing.
+In addition, you could set a value that will be returned in case all values are missing.
 In the below example, 0 will be returned if all the scores are missing.

 sumScore = sum(0,of score1-score3);